 McCarthy led me to the double doors at the end of the hall.
 A large red sign read “Co2 Hazard, masks required.”
 He grabbed the converter mask clipped to his hip pocket, and put it over his face.
 “The dioxide leaks in from the materials, and you can pass out if you don’t have a mask on,” he explained.

-McCarthy opened the doors and I felt the air whoosh in behind.
+McCarthy opened the doors, and I felt the air whoosh in behind.
 The air pressure was lower in the chamber in front of us, so we had to process through a small airlock—my least favorite thing about living and working away from Earth.
 We spent about twenty minutes depressurizing and looking at each other.
 There was nothing to talk about while the life-giving air leaked out of the room in measured slowness.
 When the doors in front of us finally opened, the remaining pressure difference was released.
 Again the air whooshed out from behind me and I felt my ears pop.
 The mining area pressure was maintained slightly lower than Earth normal, which doesn’t boil your blood, but sure does feel awful.
+This was better than the agricultural lava tubes, but not by much.

 The chamber was a cavern in rock with smooth walls, and I guessed that it had once been a lava tube, kind of like the ones that were used for the farming at Olympus.
 This one was huge though, and looked to be almost three hundred yards wide.
 I couldn’t see how long it extended, but it could have gone on for miles.